ubombar/BFInterpreter/README.md

 # BFInterpreter
-Small c program for interpreting brainfuck.
+Small C program for interpreting brainfuck.
+Furher optimizations will be released.